is a British-born, American-raised singer-songwriter/keyboardist/ukuleleist.

 - Gratuitous Spanish: The refrain of "Suitcase Song" is "me falta una maleta" (roughly "I need a suitcase").

 - Lyrical Dissonance: Oh, how she loves this: "Won't U Please B Nice" is a perky jazz tune where she repeatedly threatens to kill a guy if he doesn't return her affection.
-"Ding Dong" is a Broadway-style song about insanity and death.
+"Ding Dong" is a Broadway-style song about insanity and death, implicitly by suicide.
 "I Wanna Get Married" sounds like a sweet romantic ballad, but it's actually a satire on suburban soccer moms (though Word of God says it's not mean-spirited and meant to be partly affectionate).
 "Columbia is Bleeding" mixes uptempo music and catchy rapid-fire vocals in a song protesting animal testing at universities.

 - Miniscule Rocking: "Livin' " (:24), "Pounce" (:56), and a handful of other songs under 2 minutes (mainly on Pretty Little Head).